-CAD3000 Engineering Graphics and Lab
+CAD3015 Engineering Graphics and Design

 This course is an introduction to computer-aided design drafting for 3D parametric applications, using related equipment and software.
 The core of this course is basic engineering documentation control and standardization as used in industry to develop a generic method of system and product development and revision procedures.
-Related topics developed include, but are not limited to, standardization procedures within an organization, schematic and block diagrams of networks, bill of materials, revision of drawings, use of universal symbols, and use of Internet sources to obtain information and send and receive electronic files.
+After gaining basic skills with industry standard software, students will engage in a design project that explores typical physical layout and 3D design issues commonly faced by electronics engineers.
+Rapid prototyping methods (including laser cutting and 3d printing) will be explored.